KB4EVER/Shaojing-Yuan.github.io/_pages/cv.md

 ======
 * B.S. in School of Computer Science and Technology, Shandong University of Finance and Economics, 2015 (GPA:3.75/4.0)
   * Major in Computer Science and Technology
-* M.S. in in School of Computer Science and Technology, Shandong University of Finance and Economics, 2019
+* M.S. in School of Computer Science and Technology, Shandong University of Finance and Economics, 2019
   * Major in Computer Software and Theory

 Publications